-University students register online for each semester and summer session.
+University students register online for each semester.
 Complete information about the registration process is given in the Course Schedule.

 Registration for New Graduate Students

 Applicants are notified by e-mail of their admission or denial.
 Admitted applicants should notify their graduate advisors as soon as possible whether they plan to accept admission.
 Either in an interview or by correspondence, admitted applicants should then learn the specific requirements of their graduate program.
 Students should consult the Course Schedule to learn whether advising before registration is required in their major area.

 Students are expected to register at their earliest opportunity.
 A student who registers late is charged a fee to defray the cost of the extra services necessary to effect the late registration.
 Late registration periods are identified in the Course Schedule each semester (spring, fall, and summer).
 Students may register after the fourth class day in a fall or spring semester or the second class day in a summer term only with the approval of the department chair, graduate advisor, the student’s dean, and the registrar.
 Registration after these dates is approved only in unusual circumstances.

 Registration for Continuing Graduate Students

 Continuing graduate students should consult the Course Schedule to learn whether advising before registration is required in their major area.